 Carney complex is discussed in detail elsewhere.
 (See "Carney complex".)

-LEOPARD syndrome — LEOPARD syndrome (MIM #151100) is a rare, autosomal dominant disorder caused by mutations in the protein tyrosine phosphatase, PTPN11 gene .
+LEOPARD syndrome — LEOPARD syndrome (MIM #151100), also called Noonan syndrome with multiple lentigines, is a rare, autosomal dominant disorder caused by mutations in the protein tyrosine phosphatase, PTPN11 gene .
 LEOPARD is an acronym for the major features of this disorder, including multiple lentigines, electrocardiogram (ECG) conduction abnormalities, ocular hypertelorism, pulmonic stenosis, abnormal genitalia, retardation of growth, and sensorineural deafness.

 Multiple lentigines are the most prominent manifestation of LEOPARD syndrome and are present in more than 90 percent of the patients.
 They appear during infancy and early childhood and increase in number over time to involve a large portion of the skin, including the face (picture 26), neck, and upper trunk (picture 26).
 Lentigines may also occur on the palms, soles, and sclerae.
 Café-au-lait macules similar to those found in neurofibromatosis type 1 occur in approximately one-half of the patients.